mylofi/local-vault/README.md

 The default behavior of a vault is to prompt the user for passkey authentication on setup, and on reconnection (subsequent page loads).

-Moreover, the lock-key retrieved from a passkey authentication is kept in an internal recent-access cache (default timeout: 30 minutes)](https://github.com/mylofi/local-data-lock?tab=readme-ov-file#change-passkey-cache-lifetime), so that any subsequent vault operations complete silently (no passkey authentication prompt).
+Moreover, the lock-key retrieved from a passkey authentication is kept in an [internal recent-access cache (default timeout: 30 minutes)](https://github.com/mylofi/local-data-lock?tab=readme-ov-file#change-passkey-cache-lifetime), so that any subsequent vault operations complete silently (no passkey authentication prompt).
 Once the internal lock-key cache entry expires, the next vault operation will re-prompt the user for passkey authentication.

 This design is intentionally balanced between more security (prompting every time) and more convenience (long-lived connections that rarely re-prompt the user).